Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 ### Server Error 500, 502, 504

 500, 502, and 504  [Server Error](https://tools.ietf.org/html/rfc2616#section-10.5.1).
 Amplitude encountered an error while handling the request.
 A request with this response may not have been accepted by Amplitude.
-If you retry the request, the events could be duplicated.
+If you retry the request, it could duplicate the events.
 To avoid duplication, send an `insert_id` in your requests.

 ### 503 Service Unavailable